Representation learning in cerebellum-like structures: Functional relevance of plasticity in expansion layers

-First, encoding association strength in the expansion layer might serve as a complementary locus for long-term memory (LTM) and consolidation that preserves flexibility of future learning.
-This is because association strength of a stimulus can be stored for long-term in the expansion layer without affecting the flexibility to associate a different behavior or valence through learning at the output synapse (Box~\ref{info:assoc}).
-Consistent with this idea, Drosophila studies show that Dop2R-dependent potentiation at PN–KC synapses in the expansion layer is required for aversive long-term but not short-term memory~\cite{qiao_input-timing-dependent_2022}, and that LTM formation induces input-specific microglomerular remodeling and enhanced KC reliability~\cite{Baltruschat2020, Delestro2020}.
+First, encoding association strength in the expansion layer enables robust adaptive behavior that also preserves the flexibility of future learning.
+This is because the association strength of a stimulus can be stored for long-term in the expansion layer without affecting the flexibility to associate a different behavior or valence through learning at the output synapse (Box~\ref{info:assoc}).
+This renders expansion layer plasticity an ideal complementary mechanism for long-term memory (LTM) and consolidation of adaptive behavior.
+Consistent with this idea, \textit{Drosophila} studies show that Dop2R-dependent potentiation at PN–KC synapses in the expansion layer is required for aversive long-term but not short-term memory~\cite{qiao_input-timing-dependent_2022}, and that LTM formation induces input-specific microglomerular remodeling and enhanced KC reliability~\cite{Baltruschat2020, Delestro2020}.
+This is also consistent with observations in leaf-cutting ants and honey bees, where long-term memory formation during avoidance and appetitive learning leads to an increase in the density of microglomeruli~\cite{falibene2015long, hourcade2010long, }, whereas prolonged exposure to neutral stimuli reduces their density~\cite{falibene2015long}.
 In the cerebellum, long-term vestibulo-cerebellar learning similarly depends on NMDA receptor–mediated plasticity at mossy fiber–granule cell synapses~\cite{andreescu2011nr2a, seja2012raising}, and structural changes at mossy fiber-Golgi cell connections accompany cued fear conditioning and long-term motor learning~\cite{ruediger2011learning}.
 Together, these findings suggest that plasticity in expansion layers provides a stable substrate for consolidation across species, enabling adaptive behavior to persist over long timescales while retaining flexibility for new learning.